 If you’re not sure what you want out of your cabinets, try going to a cabinet retailer or wholesaler that also offers design services.
 Often, they will help you measure your space and help plan your kitchen layout.

 Ready to start hanging your cabinet?
 Start with the upper cabinets first, and work your way from the corners in.
 Not sure whether you’re at the right height?
-Mark your upper cabinets in relation to the base cabinets.
+Mark your upper cabinets in relation to the lower cabinets.
 Do some simple math: add the height of the base cabinet to the thickness of your countertop.
 Then add a standard 18 inches for the space between the lower and upper cabinets.
 This is where the bottom of the cabinet will sit.

 Don’t forget to keep an eye out for whether or not your cabinet is level.
 Check the levelness of the unit before fully tightening the screws.